devmrwor/react-hooks-props-basics/README.md

 In this lesson, we'll learn how we can turn our React components into dynamic templates using **props**.

+We can define a React component as follows:

+A component is a _function_ that takes _props_ as an argument and returns _JSX_.

-As the building blocks of React applications, components are _dynamic_, in that they can describe a **template** of HTML in which variable data can be populated.
+As the building blocks of React applications, components are _dynamic_, in that they can describe a **template** of JSX in which variable data can be populated.
 To illustrate dynamic components, we will build an example blogging application.
 Our application will include the following components:

 - `BlogContent` - contains the content of the blog post
 - `Comment` - contains one user's comment